Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Edge state localization properties

-In Fig. \ref{Fig:Density} we represent the probability densities $|\Psi(k,y)|^2$ of the four edge states as a function of $y$ for several values of the momentum $k$ (varying curve thickness).
+In Fig. \ref{Fig:Density} we represent the probability densities $|\Psi(k,y)|^2$ of the four near-gap states $\{\Psi_{1c},\Psi_{1v},\Psi_{2c},\Psi_{2v}\}$ as a function of $y$ for several values of the momentum $k$ (varying curve thickness).
 They turn out to be symmetric in $k$, that is, $|\Psi_{c,v}(k,y)|^2=|\Psi_{c,v}(-k,y)|^2$, so that we take $k\in[0,\pi/a)$ for these plots.
-Valence band states are more localized at the boundaries $y=0,L$ than conduction band states (approximately by a factor of four times).
-Maximum localization at the edges for valence states occurs at $k\simeq \pm 0.21\,\mathrm{nm}^{-1}$ (see also later in Fig. \ref{Fig:IPRk}), while for conduction states it occurs at $k=0$.
+Maximum localization at the edges $y=0,L$ for valence states (in blue color) occurs at $k\simeq \pm 0.21\,\mathrm{nm}^{-1}$ (see also later in Fig. \ref{Fig:3Density} for a 3D plot), while for conduction states (in red color) it occurs at $k=0$ as an isolated value (see also later in Fig. \ref{Fig:3Density} for a 3D plot).
+For these particular values of $k$, valence band states are more localized at the boundaries $y=0,L$ than conduction band states (in red color), approximately by a factor of four times, a fact which is also captured by the IPR later in Figure \ref{Fig:IPRk1vc} and 3D density plot in Figure \ref{Fig:3Density}.

-A separated study of the four probability density components \eqref{4spinor} of the 4-spinor is shown in Fig. \ref{Fig:DensityComponents}.
+For the time being, there is no clear momentum cutoff $k_c$ distinguishing between edge and bulk state regions.
+Motivated by the analytic approach depicted in Fig. \ref{fig:comparison0}, we focus on low momentum values like, for example, $k=0, \pm 0.005\,\mathrm{nm}^{-1}$, where we hope to observe an edge state behavior.
+Indeed, a separated study of the four probability density components \eqref{4spinor} of the 4-spinor near-gap states $\{\Psi_{1c},\Psi_{1v},\Psi_{2c},\Psi_{2v}\}$ is shown in Fig. \ref{Fig:DensityComponents}.

 Note that, although $|\Psi_{c,v}(k,y)|^2$ does not depend on the sign of $k$, each component of $\Psi$ does.
 Spin down valence and spin up conduction component states are localized at $y=L$ for $k<0$ and at $y=0$ for $k>0$, whereas spin up valence and spin down conduction component states are localized at $y=0$ for $k>0$ and at $y=L$ for $k<0$.
-Therefore, there is a symmetry in $\mathrm{sign}(k s)$ (the helicity, with $s=\pm 1$), which is a reflect of the already known spin polarization of the QSH edge states, experimentally observed in \cite{Brune2012}.
-For $k=0$, the probability density components show a more balanced behavior in position space.
+Therefore, there is a symmetry in $h=\mathrm{sign}(k s)$ (the helicity, with spin $s=\pm 1$).
+This is a reflect of the already commented spin polarization structure of the QSH edge states (remember Fig. \ref{probdensityfig}), experimentally observed in \cite{Brune2012} .
+See also Fig. \ref{Fig:spinpol} for a pictorial representation of edge currents.
+Edge states are not chiral (since they propagate in both directions at both edges $y=0,L$), but they are ``spin filtered'' \cite{KaneMele05}, since electrons with opposite spins propagate in opposite directions.
+For $k=0$, the probability density components (solid curves in Fig. \ref{Fig:DensityComponents}) show a more balanced behavior at both edges $y=0,L$ in position space, as it was already noted in Fig. \ref{probdensityfig} .